opencore-x/opensociety/README.md

-### gatedsociety
+### mysociety

-gatedsociety is an open-source and resident centric society management alternative to paid services like nobrokerhood.com and mygate.com
+mysociety is an open-source and resident centric society management alternative to paid services like nobrokerhood.com and mygate.com

+Check project tab to see the timeline and product backlog.

 Backend is powered by Node: